anchour/bedrock/README.md

 # [Bedrock](http://roots.io/wordpress-stack/)

+Version: 1.3.10

 Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.

 This is a fork of [Roots](https://github.com/roots/bedrock), modified to use with deploying sites via [Laravel Forge](https://forge.laravel.com).

 ## What's This For?

-Recently, [Laravel Forge](https://forge.laravel.com) was released.
-Forge allows you to provision servers that are tuned for [Laravel](http://laravel.com), but allow you to deploy really anything you want.
+This package is intended for use with [Laravel Forge](https://forge.laravel.com).
+Forge allows you to provision servers that are primarily used with [Laravel](http://laravel.com), but allow you to deploy really anything you want.
 It comes with:

 * Nginx
 * PHP 5.5
 * MySQL

 and more, pre-installed.
-While WordPress was traditionally used in an Apache environment, it works great with Nginx as well.
-Deploying WordPress using a Laravel service might sound weird, but it works for us.

 ## Quick Start